-Element of remuneration Summary Sections Short Term Incentive (STI) (continued) The aim of the Rewarding Results Plan is to incentivise significant over plan performance.
-The maximum amounts payable for Senior Executives when stretching performance targets have been achieved range between 92% and 100% of base salary depending on role.
-The amounts payable "at target" range from 46% to 50% of base salary depending on role.
-3d A mandatory deferral of short term incentives applies to the Managing Director & CEO, the Caltex Leadership Team as well as other senior managers.
-Under the 2012 deferral policy, one third of the short term incentive (as long as the incentive is greater than \$105,000) will be delivered in Caltex shares, which have a six month service related forfeiture risk and are restricted from sale for two years.
+ELEMENT OF REMUNERATION SUMMARY SECTIONS Short Term Incentive (STI) (continued) A mandatory deferral of short term incentives applies to the Managing Director & CEO, the Caltex Leadership Team as well as other senior managers.
+3d Under the 2012 deferral policy, one third of the short term incentive (as long as the incentive is greater than \$105,000) will be delivered in Caltex shares, which have a six month service related forfeiture risk and are restricted from sale for two years.
 Average 2012 STI outcomes for Senior Executives, including the Managing Director & CEO, were 71% of base salary (53% in 2011).
 The 2012 performance was strong against many of the key performance indicators and, as a result, actual short term incentives paid to senior executives for 2012 were higher than in 2011.
 The increased outcomes this year predominantly reflected higher Caltex RCOP NPAT performance against the business plan target in 2012 after the exclusion of significant items and the progress made in strategic developments.
 In comparison, 2011 RCOP NPAT performance was between the threshold and target levels of performance.
 Long Term Incentive (LTI) The Caltex Equity Incentive Plan (CEIP) gives participants the opportunity to receive Caltex shares in the future if challenging performance targets are achieved.
-3e The measure of performance is Total Shareholder Return (TSR) over a three year period relative to two comparator groups (being the members of the ASX 100 Accumulation Index and, separately, six international refining and marketing companies).
+The measure of performance is Total Shareholder Return (TSR) over a three year period relative to two comparator groups (being the members of the ASX 100 Accumulation Index and, separately, six international refining and marketing companies).
 For grants since 2010, the level of performance required for 100% vesting is the 90th percentile (compared to typical market practice being the 75th percentile) and the level of performance for 50% vesting is the 62.5th percentile (compared to typical market practice being the 50th percentile).
 At the 50th percentile level of performance only 33.33% of rights would vest.
 Grants made under the CEIP in 2010 vested at 31 December 2012 for each of the two comparator groups.
-Caltex performance for the 2010 to 2012 performance period was at the 97.8th percentile against the ASX 100 Accumulation Index group and at the 66.7 th percentile of the selected group of international refining and marketing companies.
+Caltex performance for the 2010 to 2012 performance period was at the 97.8th percentile against the ASX 100 Accumulation Index group and at the 66.7th percentile of the selected group of international refining and marketing companies.
 As a result, 77.8% of the 2010 grant vested at 31 December 2012 and the remaining 22.2% lapsed.
-Post employment In addition to any statutory entitlement, Executives may be entitled to post employment benefits depending on the circumstances in which their employment is terminated.
+Post employment In addition to any statutory entitlement, executives may be entitled to post employment benefits depending on the circumstances in which their employment is terminated.
 An example of such benefits is the continuation of pre-existing long term incentive grants until the expiry of the original three year performance period in circumstances other than resignation or dismissal.
 3g